-The Dublin Housing Task Force (DHTF) provides a quarterly update of residential planning and construction activity for the four Dublin Local Authorities.
+The Dublin Housing Task Force (DHTF) provides a quarterly update of residential planning and construction activity for the four Dublin local authorities.
 The DHTF figures provide a 'snapshot' in time that includes all extant permissions that are 'live' at the time the DHTF return is prepared and published.

-Table 2-2 provides the most recent return at time of writing, and the accompanying Figure 2-2 illustrates the rising volume of permissions and construction activity that has taken place over the past number of years.
+Table 2-2 below provides the most recent return, Quarter 3 2022, at the time of adoption of the plan, and the accompanying Figure 2-2 illustrates the rising volume of permissions and construction activity that has taken place over the past number of years.
+The figures in this chart (Figure 2-2 below) are also included as part of Table 2.4 below.

-Table 2-2: Dublin City Council DHTF Returns Q1 2021
+Table 2-2: Dublin City Council DHTF Returns Q3 2022

-Planning Application Stage (Q1 2021) No. of Residential Units Extant Planning Permissions (permitted) 22,972 Pending Planning Applications (proposed) 5,609 Pre planning application consultation [PACs] (potential) 23,055
+Planning Application Stage (Q3 2022) No. of Residential Units Extant Planning Permissions (permitted) 28,777 Pending Planning Applications (proposed) 10,580 Pre planning application consultation [PACs] (potential) 11,778 Source: DHTE Beturns

-Figure 2-2: Chart of Dublin City Council DHTF Returns Q1 2017-Q1 2021 - Residential Permissions and on Site Activity
+Figure 2-2: Chart of Dublin City Council DHTF Returns Q3 2017-Q3 2022 - Residential Permissions and on Site Activity

-As of Q1 2021, there were 22,972 residential units with extant permissions across the city and there were a further 5,609 proposed residential units pending a planning decision.
-In addition, there were potentially 23,055 residential units at pre planning application consultation (PACs) stage.
+As of Q3 2022 there were 28,777 residential units with extant permissions across the city with a further 10,580 proposed residential units pending a planning decision.
+In addition, there were potentially 11,778 residential units at pre planning application consultation (PACs) stage.
 Prior to the onset of Covid-19, Dublin City was experiencing a surge in construction activity, which was interrupted in 2020.
-However, current indicators show that construction activity has successfully re-opened and it is expected that future DHTF returns for 2021 and 2022 will demonstrate continued strong growth in housing construction.
+However, current indicators show that construction activity has successfully re-opened and 2022 will demonstrate continued growth in housing construction.

-Table 2-3: Dublin City Council DHTF Returns Q1 2021- Construction Site Activity
+Table 2-3: Dublin City Council DHTF Returns Q3 2022- Construction Site Activity

 Sites No. of sites No. of residential units

-Active sites 70 8,559
+Active sites 65 9,247

-Non active sites 129 14,413
+Non active sites 132 19,530

-Total 199 22,972
+Total 197 28,777